dhanasekars/sre/Milestones.md

 - [x] Ngnix as load balancer
 - [x] Use Vagrant as a bare metal box - NA ( instead used Virtualbox VM directly)

+6 - Setup Kubernetes cluster
+- [x] Three node Kubernetes cluster using Minikube should be spun up.

 ## Later

 - [ ] Redis cache